I Hate Being Alone: How To Be More Comfortable Spending Time By Yourself

 Getting to the root of why you’re uncomfortable spending time alone can be powerful.
 If you’re simply not used to it or have always been too busy, you may be able to simply ease into a healthy routine of spending time alone now and again with the help of the tips above.
 However, if there’s a factor like low self-esteem, past trauma, or a suspected mental health condition at play, it may be beneficial to seek out the help of a therapist.
 Together, you can process your feelings about alone time in an effort to get at the core issue.
 From there, they can help you develop healthier coping strategies for difficult feelings and learn techniques to practice getting comfortable with the amount of alone time that’s best for you.

-Research suggests that therapy conducted online can offer similar benefits to therapy conducted in person for people in a variety of different situations.
-If you feel you’d be more comfortable speaking to someone from the comfort of your own home, virtual therapy is an option.
-With a platform like BetterHelp, for example, you can fill out a brief questionnaire and get matched with a licensed therapist who you can meet with via phone, video call, and/or online chat.
+Research suggests that online therapy can offer similar benefits to those of therapy conducted in person for people in a variety of different situations.
+If you feel you’d be more comfortable speaking to someone from the comfort of your own home, online therapy is an option.
+With a platform like BetterHelp, for example, you can fill out a brief questionnaire and get matched with a licensed therapist whom you can meet with via phone, video call, and/or online chat.
 Regardless of the therapy format you may choose, a qualified counselor can be a strong asset in your journey toward getting more comfortable spending time with yourself.

 Takeaway